 Commercial Waste Collection Costs

-How much commercial waste is there in the UK?
+is there in the UK?

-It’s estimated that businesses in the UK generate 27.5 million tonnes of commercial waste and 13.6 million tonnes of industrial waste every year – a whopping total of 41.1 million tonnes.
+It’s estimated that businesses in the UK generate 27.5 million tonnes of commercial waste and 13.6 million tonnes of industrial waste every year.
+That’s a whopping total of 41.1 million tonnes – around 4,000 times the weight of the Eiffel Tower.

-Such administrative tasks can feel like a bit of a distraction, particularly when there’s a company to run and money to be made.
+Such administrative tasks can feel like a bit of a distraction, particularly when there’s a company to run and money to make.
 Nevertheless, correct disposal of your commercial waste is incredibly important.
 Whether you’re getting rid of rubble from a construction site, food waste from a restaurant, or documents from an office, it all needs to go somewhere.

 Before signing a contract with a commercial waste disposal company, you and the other decision-makers in your organisation should familiarise yourselves with: